ualibweb/UALIB_ChemStructures/README.md

 We're still working on creating an optimal open workflow that is highly reproducible.
 Here is an overview of our current strategy:

 1. Draw chemical structures in [ChemAxon MarvinSketch](https://chemaxon.com/products/marvin).
 We really like the free [PubChem Sketcher](https://pubchem.ncbi.nlm.nih.gov/edit3/index.html) too, however, we found it much faster to use MarvinSketch.
-2. Export as Daylight Kekule SMILES
+2. Export as Daylight ChemAxon SMILES (v19.27.0) and calculate InChIKeys (v1.05 as computed by ChemAxon molconvert v19.27.0)
 3. Create a tab delimited file with an index number for each compound (i.e., UALIB-###), the name, citation, and permalink to the thesis.
-4. Import the tabbed text file into an RDKit Pandas dataframe to calculate the InChIs, and InChIKeys, and generate the SDfile.
+4. Import the tabbed text file into an RDKit Pandas dataframe to calculate the InChIs, and InChIKeys, write kekulized SMILES, and generate the SDfile (InChIs v1.05 as computed by RDKit 2019.09.2 release).
-5. Calculate InChIKeys with ChemAxon molconvert and compare to the RDKit InchIKeys (this helps catch any issues with SMILES parsing across the toolkits).
+5. Compare RDKit and ChemAxon InChIKeys (this helps catch any issues with SMILES parsing across the toolkits).
+If the InChIKeys do not match, we'll need to figure out the issue before adding the structure to the index.
-5. Update the UALIB_Chemical_Structures_REGID files and submit the SDfile to PubChem.
+6. Update the UALIB_Chemical_Structures_REGID files and submit the SDfile to PubChem.
-6. Create a record on our [Institutional Repository](https://ir.ua.edu/) with the SDfile and InChIkeys associated with the thesis.
+7. Create a record on our [Institutional Repository](https://ir.ua.edu/) with the SDfile.

 ## File Overview Notes